Mechanics Versus Psychology Horse Training

 #1 Barn Sour

-you are changing your horse’s mind about the scenario.
-You are making the wrong thing, which is going back to the barn,
+changing your horse’s mind about the scenario.
+You are making the wrong thing, which is going back to the barn, difficult.
+You are

 #2 Stop and Go

-him if he doesn't go and I might pull him if doesn't stop."
+he doesn't go and I might pull him if doesn't stop."
 The novice horseback rider simply kicks to go and pulls to stop.
-If you
+If you are

-are interested in the psychology of horsemanship, you can motivate your horse to a better response.
-By asking with your body
+interested in the psychology of horsemanship, you can motivate your horse to a better response.
+By asking with your body language

-language and voice to move forward, your horse then has the opportunity to move with just a suggestion rather than a demand.
+and voice to move forward, your horse then has the opportunity to move with just a suggestion rather than a demand.
+When you're

 #3 Riding to a Point

-and balanced from one point to another?
+balanced from one point to another?
 Start at one end of the arena with your horse pointed towards the far end.
-Now pick
+Now pick up a trot

-up a trot and focus on one fence post at the other end of the arena.
-Keep your hands forward and allow your horse to travel on
+and focus on one fence post at the other end of the arena.
+Keep your hands forward and allow your horse to travel on a loose rein.

 This exercise will help your horse understand that going from point A to point B has a reward at the end.
 This will motivate your